 Organizational Support Is Crucial for Successful Design Systems

 Given the breadth of a design system’s reach, they can be massive, complex projects that take time to implement.
-Successful design systems require working with your clients to catalog their existing components and ensuring those components remain up to date.
-Rather than allowing such an undertaking to become a shared but poorly defined responsibility, you should encourage clients to establish dedicated stewards to handle maintenance and upkeep.
+Successful design systems require working to catalog your existing components and ensuring those components remain up to date.
+Rather than allowing such an undertaking to become a shared but poorly defined responsibility, you should establish dedicated stewards to handle maintenance and upkeep.

 Design Systems Reward Investment in the Long Run

 Beyond ensuring those components are updated as the brand evolves, a design system provides a stable foundation for digital development.
-Every digital property in your client’s organization can access the design system to get a head start on creating the proven features they need.
-To lay the groundwork for that foundation for your clients, you should discuss the core questions behind building a library of components.
+Every digital property in your organization can access the design system to get a head start on creating the proven features you need.
+To lay the groundwork for that foundation, you should discuss the core questions behind building a library of components.

 A design system can then be custom-built within a component library’s platform or through third-party tools such as Frontify, Invision’s Design System Manager, or Atlassian’s Confluence.
 The software options for creating a design system may vary, but the benefits of a centralized source-of-truth for development across multiple sites remain constant.

-If your client needs an efficient, organized way to provide each of their properties with the resources they need, a design system is the answer.
-The only question for your agency is determining the right path for getting started.
+If you need an efficient, organized way to provide each of your properties with the resources they need, a design system is the answer.
+The only question is determining the right path for getting started.